Department of Communicative Sciences and Deaf Studies

 The Field of Communicative Sciences and Deaf Studies

 Audiology, speech-language pathology, deaf education and interpreting are concerned with many issues related to speech, healing, and language.
 Professionals in audiology and speech-language pathology ﬁelds are devoted to providing diagnostic, rehabilitative, and educational services to children and adults with communicative challenges.
 Professionals in deaf education and interpreting ﬁelds are devoted to providing educational services and community-related services to children and adults who communicate in American Sign Language and/or other communication modalities.

 Bachelor of Arts

-The Bachelor of Arts degree in Communicative Disorders provides the students with a liberal arts foundation integrated with courses designed to provide a basic understanding of speech, language, and hearing development and communicative problems.
-Students pursuing deaf studies have two options: deaf education and interpreting.
+The Bachelor of Arts degree in Communicative Sciences provides the students with a liberal arts foundation integrated with courses designed to provide a basic understanding of speech, language, and hearing development and communicative problems.
+Students pursuing deaf studies have three options: deaf education, deaf studies, and sign language interpretation.
 Students majoring in deaf education and speech-language pathology can continue their options in our graduate program.

 Master of Arts

 Education beyond the bachelor's degree is necessary for completion of the academic and credential requirements leading to professional employment.

 - Deaf Education.
 Our deaf education program gives you a broad background in bilingual-bicultural education, total communication, and cued speech philosophies along with speech, language, auditory training, deaf culture, and American Sign Language.
 This program includes all of the essential elements of a good education for deaf and hard-of-hearing children.
 The program is nationally accredited by the Council of Education of the Deaf (CED).

 - Speech-Language Pathology.
 Our speech and language pathology program provides you with a broad professional background in normal speech and language development, language disorders, swallowing disorders, voice disorders, articulation disorders, and fluency disorders.
 The program is nationally accredited by the Council for Academic Accreditation in Audiology and Speech-Language Pathology (CAA).

 The undergraduate curriculum plus the master’s degree prepares you for one or more of the following: provisional certification in deaf education by the Council on Education of the Deaf; and Preliminary and Clear.
 Education Specialist Credential: and Deaf and Hard of Hearing.

 Certificate in Conversational American Sign Language